Non-Perturbative Random Matrix Model of ${\cal N}=2$ JT Supergravity

-{\it Closing Remarks.---}This Letter provides a fully non-perturbative definition of the double-scaled random matrix model of ${\cal N}{=}2$ JT supergravity discussed perturbatively by Turiaci and Witten in ref.~\cite{Turiaci:2023jfa}.
-As in previous JT gravity examples, this definition allows exploration of a great deal of quantum gravity physics that requires knowledge of the underlying discrete spectrum (the free energy, the spectral form factor, {\it etc.}).
-Using a Wignerian perspective (emphasized in refs.~\cite{Johnson:2022wsr,Johnson:2022hrj}), random matrix models of gravity are understood non-perturbatively simply as tools for studying the statistics of all candidate holographic discrete spectra that are consistent with the leading disc data.
+This paper provides a fully unified and non-perturbative definition of the double-scaled random matrix model of ${\cal N}{=}2$ JT supergravity discussed perturbatively by Turiaci and Witten in ref.~\cite{Turiaci:2023jfa}.
+Various features and properties of the model that were deduced using a combination of considerations there (gravity path integral, loop equations, topological recursion, {\it etc.}) are seen to emerge directly from the definition given here, embodied in properties of a special class of solutions of the string equation~(\ref{eq:big-string-equation}).

+As in previous JT gravity examples, this definition allows exploration of a great deal of non-perturbative quantum gravity physics.
+This includes features that require knowledge of the underlying discrete spectrum (the free energy, the spectral form factor, {\it etc.}).
+Using a Wignerian~\cite{10.2307/1970079} perspective (emphasized in refs.~\cite{Johnson:2022wsr,Johnson:2022hrj}), random matrix models of gravity are understood non-perturbatively simply as tools for studying the statistics of all candidate holographic discrete spectra that are consistent with the leading disc data.
 Powerful tools (such as Fredholm determinants, introduced in this context in ref.~\cite{Johnson:2021zuo}), can now yield detailed statistical aspects of the spectra.
-(The Supplemental Material shows the probability distribution peaks for the first five energy levels for the $E_0{=}0$ case.)
+(Appendix~\ref{app:peaks} shows the probability distribution peaks for the first five energy levels for the $E_0{=}0$ case.)

 Notably, $\Gamma$ BPS states were extremely natural to incorporate into the model because it is an ensemble of matrices with some fixed number ($\Gamma$) of zeros.
 The zeros naturally generate a gap in the spectrum that grows with~$\Gamma$ (this can also be seen in toy Bessel models~\cite{Johnson:2021rsh}).
 This is very reminiscent of properties of extremal BPS black holes in higher dimensions~\cite{Preskill:1991tb,Heydeman:2020hhw}, and in this ${\cal N}{=}2$ context, would seem to be a precise non-perturbative model of the phenomenon.
 This is clearly worth further study.